-When you file for Chapter 7 or Chapter 13 bankruptcy, you will have a trustee appointed to your case.
-The bankruptcy trustee will have various roles – depending on the circumstances of your particular case.
-But, regardless of whether you are filing for Chapter 7 or 13, the trustee is there to review the petition to the court, look for any red flags and fraudulent claims, and maximize the amount of money that your creditors will receive once the bankruptcy is finished.
+When you file for bankruptcy, the court will appoint a trustee appointed to your case.
+The bankruptcy trustee will have various roles.
+The trustee is there to review the petition, look for red flags and fraudulent claims.
+His goal is to maximize the amount of money that your creditors will receive.

 Who Pays the Bankruptcy Trustee?

-Your trustee will be paid based on the type of bankruptcy that you are filing for and the circumstances of that petition.
-If you have no assets in your case for the trustee to sell, then the trustee will only collect money through tax refunds, lawsuits, and other actions.
-Sometimes, you can pay an administrative fee as part of your filing fee.
-In Chapter 13 bankruptcy, the trustee will receive compensation through a percentage of your payment plan (once approved by the court).
-There will be a limitation of the salary – so you do not have to worry that you are paying a majority of your money to the trustee instead of your creditors.
+Your trustee will be paid based on the type of bankruptcy and the circumstances of that petition.
+If you have no assets for the trustee to sell, then the trustee will only collect money through tax refunds, lawsuits, and other actions.
+Sometimes, you pay an administrative fee as part of your filing fee.
+In Chapter 13 bankruptcy, the trustee is paid a percentage of your payment plan approved by the court.

 The trustee assigned to your bankruptcy case will have many duties – and those duties can vary depending on the type of bankruptcy you are filing.
 Some general duties that they will perform include: